 There’s not much PayPal’s partners don’t cover.
-Set up online stores with Shopify, take in-person payments with Lavu, or add a shopping cart to your Wordpress site with WooCommerce.
+Set up online stores with Shopify, take in-person payments with Lavu, or add a shopping cart to your WordPress site with WooCommerce.
 The options are only as limited as your imagination.

 As is the case with Stripe and Braintree, developers can also build their own custom integrations using HTML or PayPal’s API.
 So what we're saying is, you've got options out the wazoo.

-Stripe offers a colossal list of third-party integrations to expand their services and offer new solutions.
+Stripe offers a colossal list of third-party integrations to expand its services and offer new solutions.
 To make things easier they have a handy ‘Popular Solutions’ guide that outlines cool workflows you can adapt for your own business.

-Whether you want to create the ideal eCommerce business, automate invoices and memberships, accept in-person payments, or manage customer communications, Stripe’s got you covered.
+Whether you want to create the ideal ecommerce business, automate invoices and memberships, accept in-person payments, or manage customer communications, Stripe’s got you covered.
 It's got everything bar the kitchen sink.